Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Rückverweise.md

 ---
 aliases:
-  - Gewusst wie/Working with backlinks
+  - Gewusst wie/Verwendung von Rückverweisen
-permalink: plugins/backlinks
+permalink: plugins/rueckverweise
 ---
-#TODO
+#WIP/Mephi
 With the Backlinks [[Übersicht|plugin]], you can see all the _backlinks_ for the active note.

 A backlink for a note is a link from another note to that note.
 In the following example, the "Three laws of motion" note contains a link to the "Isaac Newton" note.
 The corresponding backlink would link from "Isaac Newton" back to "Three laws of motion".